logo

 Engaging Workers in Quick Kaizens with PDCA

 In many manufacturing settings, PDCA (Plan-Do-Check-Act) is viewed as a management tool.
 However, its true power emerges when the shop floor—the heart of operations—fully engages in the process.
-Shop floor workers are directly involved in production, making them the best source of insights for identifying problems and implementing solutions
+Shop floor workers are directly involved in production, making them the best source of insights for identifying problems and implementing solutions.

 In this blog, we explore why engaging the shop floor in PDCA is essential and provide advanced strategies for fostering this involvement.